 This sounds intricate but it really isn’t.
 Let me further elaborate.
 I remembered when I was in a meeting with him together with my captain.
 He told me one best example for this, it goes like this.

 “You know we all thought that Mariah Carey was the best singer of all time.
-But what we didn’t know back then was that there would come a time that there’d be a great singer that would emerge better than her, from a new generation.
+But what we didn’t know back then was that there would come a time that a great singer would emerge who’s much more better than her, from a new generation.
 One example of this is Morissette Amon (A talented female singer from the Philippines).
-We all thought that Mariah was the only best one.
+We all thought that Mariah was the best.
 But Morissette got Jessie J’s style, Sarah Geronimo’s style, and her other idol’s style.
 Then what she did was she combined all those styles including her style and made it up to be her own style.”

 This is the last but not the least lesson that I learned from him.
 You can have Beyonce as your singing mentor but if you don’t take her advice to heart and you don’t apply it, then a great YOU would not happen.
 Execution is always on you, it’s not from your mentors.